Enjoying our puzzle hints?

 Yellow group: UNNERVE

-These are all verbs that can describe actions or events that might unnerve or disturb someone, such as causing alarm or shock.
+These words all describe actions or events that can cause someone to feel nervous or frightened, such as an alarm sounding or a shock being delivered.

 Green group: REMOVE, AS AN ITEM FROM A LIST, WITH "OFF"

-These are all verbs that can be used to remove or mark items from a list, often in conjunction with the word 'off'.
+These words all describe actions that can be used to remove or delete an item from a list, often using the phrase 'off' to indicate removal.

 Blue group: WHAT "T" MIGHT STAND FOR

-These are all nouns or words that start with the letter 'T', which could be what the letter 'T' might stand for in different contexts.
+These words all start with the letter 'T' and could be what the letter 'T' stands for in different contexts, such as a company name or a unit of measurement.

 Purple group: HOMOPHONES OF POSSESSIVE ADJECTIVES

-These are all words that are homophones of possessive adjectives, meaning they sound the same when spoken but have different meanings.
+These words are all homophones of possessive adjectives, meaning they sound the same when spoken but have different meanings and spellings.

 Red herrings and trap words explained